Tonomy-Foundation/Tonomy-Foundation-Next-Website/README.md

 Issues should be used to report problems with the project, request a new feature, or to discuss potential changes before a PR is created.

 If you find an issue that adresses the problems you're having, please add your own reproduction information to the existing issue rather than creating a new one.

-### Pull Requests

-PRs are the best and quickest way to get your fix, improvement or feature merged.
-In general, PRs should:

-* Only fix/add the functionality in the issue
-* Address a single concern in the least number of changed lines as possible
-* Be named 'feature/(issue number)-(task name)

 ## Getting Help